 If beauty has always been the primary concern of painters, poets and musicians, architecture is a rare artistic category in which the place of beauty remains undecided.
-After all, in building plans and urban blueprints the world over, terms like transportation, infrastructure and public amenities reliably trump any consideration of appearance.
+After all, in building plans and urban developments the world over, terms like transportation, infrastructure and public amenities reliably trump any consideration of appearance.
+So how do you find the true balance between sustainable easy-to-orientate cities and an inspiring design?

 We also know that urban aesthetics is immensely important to humankind.
 In 2019, a widely circulated study looked into the effects of beauty in cities.
 The findings: that a city with twice as many picturesque locations as another saw at least a 10% greater growth in population and jobs between 1990 and 2010.
 In fact, urban beauty ties with lower taxes as the most important predictor of overall population growth.